sheerid/getting-started/recipes/recipe-16-driver-license.md

             "rewardIds": []
         },
         "metadata": {},
-        "timestamp": 1505870630669
+        "timestamp": 1506012254494
     },
-    "requestId": "59c1c326e4b0c45115bed665",
+    "requestId": "59c3ec5e0cf29ef9e97e7cf6",
     "result": false,
     "status": "COMPLETE",
-    "timestamp": 1505870630685
+    "timestamp": 1506012254530
 }
 ````

-## Example: Verify all document properties
+## Example: Valid ID with property errors

-The following request demonstrates using all properties when submitting a transaction:
+The following request demonstrates using all properties when submitting a transaction, and receiving errors for some of the data because some of the supplied info does not match the data on the document.

 ### Request